aerahan/aerahan.github.io/_posts/2022-11-14-x86-assembly-basics.md

 [![Chart of registers](/images/x86-registers.png)](https://www.cs.virginia.edu/~evans/cs216/guides/x86.html)

-<div align="center">*Source: From materials developed for University of Virginia cs216 by David Evans.*</div>
+*Source: From materials developed for University of Virginia cs216 by David Evans.*

 - **EAX** - *Accumulator*
 - **ECX** - *Counter*
 - **EDX** - *Data*
 - **EBX** - *Base*

-eax, ecx, edx, and ebx are mainly used as temporary variables for the processor to execute machine instructions.
+*eax*, *ecx*, *edx*, and *ebx* are mainly used as temporary variables for the processor to execute machine instructions.
 For these four, you can use subsections and split it into a 16-bit register.
-For example, the least two significant bytes of EAX can become a 16-bit AX, with the same going for ECX and CX.
-From there, the least significant byte of AX can become a single 8-bit register AL and the most significant byte of AX can become AH.
+For example, the least two significant bytes of EAX can become a 16-bit *AX*, with the same going for *ECX* and *CX*.
+From there, the least significant byte of *AX* can become a single 8-bit register *AL* and the most significant byte of *AX* can become *AH*.
 However, these names all point to the same physical register, so a change in one will affect all others.
-For example, placing a number into DX will also affect EDX, DL, and DH.
+For example, placing a number into *DX* will also affect *EDX*, *DL*, and *DH*.

 - **ESP** - *Stack Pointer*
 - **EBP** - *Base Pointer*
 - **ESI** - *Source Index*
 - **EDI** - *Destination Index*

-esp, ebp, esi, and edi are general purpose registers but are also called pointers and indexes. esp and ebp hold 32-bit addresses which point to a memory location.
+*esp*, *ebp*, *esi*, and *edi* are general purpose registers but are also called pointers and indexes. esp and ebp hold 32-bit addresses which point to a memory location.

 <div align="center">.・。.・゜✭・.・✫・゜・。. </div>